If you want to shine like the sun,

-I am a technology professional based in India.
-This blog is snapshots from my journey exploring technology.
-While Information Technology is the central theme of this blog, is is the case of my career, my exploration is not limited to just that.
+I am a technology professional based in India and use this blog to document my exploration and experiences with technology.
+While Information Technology is the central theme of this blog, as is the case of my career, my exploration is not limited to just that.

 Besides writing, I click pictures of the world around me.
 Here’s a sample and you can find more on my @Instagram.